oliv3340/go-blockchain/README.md

 PoW: true
 ```

 ## Proof of Work

 Proof of work trigger when a block is closed and before a new one can be open.
-It can be resume by `solving the Hash` which mean finding the new available hash possible for a new block.
+It can be resume by `solving the Hash` which
+mean finding the new available hash possible for a new block.

 BTC use [Hashcash](https://en.wikipedia.org/wiki/Hashcash) proof of work alogrythm.

 ### How it's work

 It can be simplified like this :

 - Take some publicly known data (in case of Bitcoin, it’s block headers).
 - Add a counter to it.
 The counter starts at 0.
 - Get a hash of the data + counter combination.
 - Check that the hash meets certain requirements.
   - If it does, you’re done.
   - If it doesn’t, increase the counter and repeat the steps 3 and 4.

 ## Data persistence

 In order to persist the data, I use `BoltDB` in a single db file to keep it simple.
 Like this we can reuse our blockchain.

+## TODO

+I still need to :

+- implement addresses and wallet
+- implement network